LQR-CBF-RRT*: Safe and Optimal Motion Planning: Efficiency Improvements

 \subsection{Efficient LQR computation~}

-For each steering process, applying the MPC~\cite{camacho2013model} and iLQR~\cite{tassa2012synthesis} requires iteratively solving optimization problems or dynamic programs many times to obtain the optimal control.
-These are tedious approaches since sampling-based methods need numerous times of steering processes.
-Furthermore, formulating a convex optimization for MPC is also challenging.
+For each steering process, applying the MPC~\cite{camacho2013model} and iLQR~\cite{tassa2012synthesis} requires iteratively solving optimization problems multiple times to obtain an optimal control.
+These approaches are not efficient as sampling-based methods need to keep using steering function to explore the state space.

-That's the fundamental motivation for applying LQR in our framework, to provide an efficient steering process.
-First, for a linear dynamic system, $\dot{x} = Ax + Bu$.
+This leads to the fundamental motivation for applying LQR in our framework, i.e., providing an efficient steering process.
+For linear dynamic systems, $\dot{x} = Ax + Bu$.
 The LQR feedback gain $K_{\mathrm{LQR}}$ can be computed through Riccati equation in~\eqref{eq:Reccati} i.e., $K_{\mathrm{LQR}} = LQR(A, B, Q, R)$, which only depends on pre-modeled matrices $A, B, Q, R$.
 We only need to compute it once and use it for every steering process.

-For nonlinear systems, we can linearize it around the goal as the equilibrium point.
+For nonlinear systems, we can linearize it around a local goal as the equilibrium point.
 To reduce the computational burden, we only solve for the gain once for each steering process.
-Even though it's still more efficient than MPC and iLQR, it becomes time-consuming since the number of linearization and computation of the optimal control gain on the approximated dynamical system grow significantly during \texttt{Rewire} procedure.
+While it outperforms offline MPC and iLQR in efficiency, the computation time can be further improved.
+More specifically, the linearization and computation of optimal control gain in the approximated dynamical system during the \textbf{Rewiring} procedure is costly.
 To mitigate this issue, we store the LQR feedback gain for each local goal of the steering process using a hash table to reduce computation during the rewiring procedure (lines 16 - 18 in Algorithm \ref{alg:Ada_LQR-CBF-RRT*})